-The total OPEB liability was determined by an actuarial valuation as of July 1, 2017.
-Update procedures were used to roll forward the total OPEB liability to June 30, 2018.
+The total OPEB liability was determined by an actuarial valuation as of July 1, 2019.
+Update procedures were used to roll forward the total OPEB liability to June 30, 2020.
 The following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified:

-Inflation 2.75% Salary increases 3.00%, average, including inflation Investment rate of return 6.15%, net of OPEB plan investment expense, including inflation.
-At 6-30-2018 the rate was 6.15% Healthcare cost trend rates 6% for 2018, 5.5% for 2019, 5% for 2020 and all later years
+Inflation 2.25% Salary increases 3.00%, average, including inflation Investment rate of return 6.15%, net of OPEB plan investment expense, including inflation.
+At 6-30-2019 the rate was 3.86% Healthcare cost trend rates 6% for 2019-20, decreasing to 4.5% for 2021-22 and thereafter